-- The program should provide clear and linguistically appropriate disclosures to participants about how their money is invested, how much the participant has accumulated in retirement savings, and all fees applied to their account. - The program should provide consumer education on the penalties, taxes, and impacts on long-term retirement savings associated with early withdrawals. - All consumer education materials should be provided online-through a website, direct email, applications, etc.-and distributed through hard copies. - Fee disclosure should be represented in both percentages and actual dollar amounts. - The program should provide participants realistic illustrations of how much in savings they are expected to accumulate and what their current retirement savings would produce if converted to lifetime streams of income at retirement age through tools such as a retirement calculator. - Prohibit the use of Secure Choice accounts as collateral for loans. - Any firms responsible for investments and communication with Secure Choice participants should be held to a fiduciary standard.
+- The program should provide clear and linguistically appropriate disclosures to participants about how their money is invested, how much the participant has accumulated in retirement savings, and all fees applied to their account. - The program should provide consumer education on the penalties, taxes, and impacts on long-term retirement savings associated with early withdrawals. - All consumer education materials should be provided online-through a website, direct email, applications, etc.-and distributed through hard copies. - Fee disclosure should be represented in both percentages and actual dollar amounts. - The program should provide participants realistic illustrations of how much in savings they are expected to accumulate and what their current retirement savings would produce if converted to lifetime streams of income at retirement age through tools such as a retirement calculator. - The program should prohibit the use of Secure Choice accounts as collateral for loans to the extent possible under state and federal law. - Any firms responsible for investments and communication with Secure Choice participants should be held to a fiduciary standard.

 - The program should provide consumer education on wage theft.
-The program should consider collaborating with California municipalities that have established offices of wage standards. - The program should require any program administrator and/or investment manager to disclose any conflicts of interest. - The program should require any investment manager to disclose 1) full disclosure of investment and administrative fees and 2) regular disclosures of account balances and investment options.
+The program should consider collaborating with California municipalities that have established offices of wage standards and coordinate with state and federal agencies that regulate wage and other relevant labor issues. - The program should require any program administrator and/or investment manager to disclose any conflicts of interest.

-- Prohibit forced arbitration provisions by any program administrator to the extent allowed by federal and state law. - Protect participants from judgment creditors to the extent allowed by state and federal law. - Determine if there is any mechanism to protect against coercion by payday lenders to use Secure Choice accounts as collateral. - Advise participants about the dangers of receiving retirement account distributions in forms other than electronic wire transfer.
-What other payout options are safe, practical, and feasible? - Advise participants of power of attorney that goes into effect if one is incapacitated, known as springing power of attorney.
+- The program should require any investment manager to disclose 1) full disclosure of investment and administrative fees and 2) regular disclosures of account balances and investment options. - The program should prohibit forced arbitration provisions by any program administrator to the extent allowed by federal and state law. - The program should protect participants from judgment creditors to the extent allowed by state and federal law. - Determine if there is any mechanism to protect against coercion by payday lenders to use Secure Choice accounts as collateral. - Advise participants about the dangers of receiving retirement account distributions in forms other than electronic wire transfer.
+What other payout options are safe, practical, and feasible? - The program should advise participants of power of attorney that goes into effect if one is incapacitated, known as springing power of attorney.
 How can the program best prevent exploitation of mentally incapacitated participants? - Consider the costs, feasibility, and practicality of the state providing advice and disclosures regarding consumer protections, rather than the third-party administrator. - Determine processes for dispute resolution.
 Consider establishing an ombudsman for the program.
 Determine who would have authority to respond to complaints and appeals. - Consider means of detecting financial abuse, including exploitation of family members.
-What role could the third-party administrator have in prevention? - Determine how the program can best ensure employer compliance. - The program should educate participants about how savings could or could not be considered in asset tests to determine eligibility for public benefits.
+What role could the third-party administrator have in prevention? - Determine how the program can best ensure employer compliance with the program. - The program should educate participants about how savings could or could not be considered in asset tests to determine eligibility for public benefits.

-- What is oversight structure for the program? - What creditor financial protections already exist in state law? - Could the program limit how participants can rollover their Secure Choice account balances? - What prohibition on forced arbitration is possible given state and federal laws?
+- What is oversight structure for the program? - What creditor financial protections already exist in state law? - Could the program limit how participants can rollover their Secure Choice account balances?

+- What prohibition on forced arbitration is possible given state and federal laws?
 Do any other state savings programs limit forced arbitration?
-What impact could prohibition have on limiting vendor participation? - Determine if there is any mechanism to protect against coercion by payday lenders to use Secure Choice accounts as collateral.

-- What are state and federal laws that can be applied to protect participants from judgment creditors? - What happens to funds in the event of a bankruptcy?
+What impact could prohibition have on limiting vendor participation? - What are state and federal laws that can be applied to protect participants from judgment creditors? - What happens to funds in the event of a bankruptcy?